JoKra1/mssmViz/README.md

 ## To get started

- - With GAMMs: Take a look at tutorial 1 in the tutorial folder.
+ - With GAMMs: Take a look at tutorial 1.
  - With sms-IR-GAMMs: Take a look at tutorial 2.
  - With sms-GAMMs: Take a look at tutorial 3.